natcap/invest.users-guide/source/en/urban_nature_access.rst

 per-capita need or demand for urban nature.
 The area of urban nature in pixel :math:`j` is represented as :math:`S_j`.
-Values of :math:`S_j` are in square meters, where the proportion of the area of a pixel that is covered by urban nature is defined in the LULC Attribute Table.
+Values of :math:`S_j` are in square meters, where the proportion of the area of a pixel that is covered by urban nature is defined in the land use/land cover (LULC) Attribute Table.
 The population in pixel :math:`i` is represented by :math:`P_i`.
 Per capita requirements for urban nature are specified as :math:`g_{cap}`, and are often based on policy targets.
 Together, these components are used to calculate the following three main